 On the other hand, the AKC is a registration body.
 Its position is if two dogs have full registration and are registered as the same breed, they will register their puppies.

-If silver breeders were truthful there would have been some backlash, but not to the extent caused by the lies.
-What Labrador breeders object to is calling these dogs 'silver Labradors' when they have Weimaraner characteristics beyond the silver color.
+Ultimately if silver breeders were truthful there would have been some backlash, but not to the extent caused by the lies.
+What Labrador breeders object to is calling these dogs "silver Labs" when they have Weimaraner characteristics beyond the silver color.
 It's particularly noticeable in the head, ear shape, and eye color.
-Many silver Lab breeders are now trying to breed to better quality Labradors to improve the look of their dogs.
-I sincerely hope that doesn't happen.

-Too many lies have been told and too much false information has been spread by the silver Lab breeders.
-It's time to ferret out every one of these cross-bred dogs and stop calling them Labrador Retrievers.
-The LRC has offered to help them set up their own breed, but the silver breeders have refused.
-If they don't want to have their own breed, so be it.
-Strip the AKC registration of every one of these crossbred dogs and see their breeders' profits plummet.
+Too many lies have been told and too much false information has been spread by the silver breeders.
+The LRC has offered to help them set up their own breed, but they've refused.
+So it's time to ferret out every one of these cross-bred dogs and stop calling them Labrador Retrievers.